 - WordPress staging: each WordPress installation gets a plugin with a bunch of helpful tools, staging sites included.
 In just a couple of clicks, you’ll be able to work with a copy of your website without interrupting the experience of visitors.
 Similarly, you’ll be able to implement changes to the live version in just a couple of clicks.

 Overall, it’s easy to understand why Bluehost is one of the best managed WordPress providers when you look at its comprehensive features and tools.

-Bluehost has both shared hosting that features all the WordPress-specific tools (starting at $3.95/mo) for smaller sites and Managed WordPress hosting (starting at $9.95/mo) for larger sites.
+Bluehost has both shared hosting that features all the WordPress-specific tools (starting at $2.95/mo) for smaller sites and VPS hosting (starting at $19.99/mo) for larger sites.
 I really can’t exclude shared hosting from this list, as it does offer amazing features for an affordable price.
 Plus, not everyone has a big and popular site to take advantage of more premium plans.

-Both options feature quite a few similarities: a free domain and SSL, staging, and CDN are all there.
+Both options feature quite a few similarities: a free domain and SSL, one-click staging environment, and CDN are all there.
 Yet, the differences are obvious when it comes to resources:

 Plus, you have 30-days to get a refund (excluding additional services), so you can test Bluehost yourself to see if it fits.

 Now, I really like the value of all the features that even the cheapest shared hosting plan brings.
 At the same time, if you’re looking for Managed WordPress hosting, the mid-tier Grow plan seems to be the best option to start with.

 First things first, Bluehost is not a performance-oriented provider.
 It delivers steady results but doesn’t try to be the fastest among the bunch.